 Chai latte is prepared by mixing steamed milk, black tea, and a blend of spices.

-It originated in India 5,000 years ago as a medicinal beverage intended to relieve cold and flu symptoms.
+Originating in India over 5,000 years ago, chai was believed to be a medicinal beverage curing cold and flu symptoms.

 The British colonization helped bring the drink closer to the West, but it wasn’t until the 90s when it gained a massive following.